Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: A discrete Mirzakhani recursion for matrix correlators

 The ABCD terminology was first introduced in \cite{ABCO24}.
 It originates from the reformulation of topological recursion by Kontsevich--Soibelman~\cite{KS18} in terms of quantum Airy structures, a generalization of Virasoro constraints.

 The remaining part of this section is devoted to the proof of \cref{thm:A}.
-Before proceeding, let us comment on the practicality of the formulae above.
-Note that the expressions are linear in $1/Q$: if $1/Q = \sum_{k} 1/Q_k$, the contribution of each $Q_k$ can be computed separately and then summed to obtain the final result.
+Before proceeding, two comments are in order. \begin{enumerate} \item A practical remark.
+The expressions are linear in $1/Q$: if $1/Q = \sum_{k} 1/Q_k$, the contribution of each $Q_k$ can be computed separately and then summed to obtain the final result.
 This provides a powerful computational tool: for a given $Q$, the strategy is to expand it into partial fractions and compute the contribution to $H$ from each individual term.
 This approach is illustrated in \cref{app:ex}, where we compute $H$ for the partial fraction components appearing in the DSSYK model.

+\item The contour integral is simply the sum of the residues within its interior, namely at $z = 0$ and at the zeros of $Q$ lying inside the unit circle.
+This leads to the natural decomposition